hpn33/manga-reader-by-godot-/readme.md

 - [ ] make recent folder address
 - [ ] config file on image folder ( for sorting images )
 - [ ] save image folder address on setting file
+- [ ] signal system on cinfig system for when a data changed